Help with your energy bills

 You’ll get the discount monthly, even if you pay for your energy quarterly or use a payment card.

-If you do not get a payment, contact your energy supplier.
+If you did not get a payment, contact your energy supplier.

 If you pay by Direct Debit